String wrapped wood Christmas trees with junk stands and sign

 Or stenciled in different patterns?

 I was first inspired to make mini trees thanks to Inspired by Charm’s snowy modern version HERE

 I love the rusty junk pieces that mimic Christmas tree bases!

 While the Trees sign was actually an after thought, I’m SO glad I made it.
 I adore the excuse to bring some Bayberry green paint into the mix!
 Very tree-like.

 And I want an 8 foot tree like this now.

 Just think… wrap the rope and leave the lights in the box!

 Can you tell I’m really trying to get out of lighting up the main tree?

-I’m so in love.
+I’m so in love with these string wrapped wood Christmas trees with junk stands.
 And now I want to go cut more wood up!

 Beware… I’ve already started another easy reclaimed wood brainstorm… I hope you’re stocked up!